docker/docs/engine/swarm/services.md

 To reserve a given amount of memory or number of CPUs for a service, use the `--reserve-memory` or `--reserve-cpu` flags.
-If no available nodes can satisfy the requirement (for instance, if you request 4 CPUs and no node in the swarm has 4 CPUs), the service remains in a pending state until a node is available to run its tasks.
+If no available nodes can satisfy the requirement (for instance, if you request 4 CPUs and no node in the swarm has 4 CPUs), the service remains in a pending state until an appropriate node is available to run its tasks.

 ##### Out Of Memory Exceptions (OOME)